pyxem/orix/doc/basic_usage.rst

 Rotations
 ~~~~~~~~~

-Within orix a Rotation is lorum ipsum
+Within orix a Rotation is the transformation (this will make more sense upon reading the Orientation section)
-They are represented with unit quaternions, as a four-dimensional data structures.
+that rotates a vector.
+They are represented with unit quaternions, as four-dimensional data structures and support
+many standard operations, including finding the inverse, with the ~ method

 .. code:: python